FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 It is helping users develop a sustainable reflection habit.

-The 30-day consistency metric is therefore more informative for this objective than exact-day retention alone.
+The 30-day consistency metric is therefore particularly useful for evaluating this objective.

 ---